 Strategize Your Ecommerce Business

 When was the last time you did something unique with your online store?
 In many ways, mobile commerce shares much in common with its familiar counterpart e-commerce.
 In both cases, customers go online to buy your products and services.
 The basic division is that all e-commerce shopping happens exclusively through handheld devices, like smartphones and tablets.
 Although both are equipped with online consumers, the actual shopping experience is very different.
-As such, it’s important you have complementary strategies for each of these retail verticals.
+As such, you must have complementary strategies for each of these retail verticals.

 Here are some ideas that have the potential to reinvent your E-commerce marketing: